Joppa Iron Works: Construction

+Conversion into a whiskey distillery

 The Joppa Iron Works closed around 1865 with the death of Edward Patterson.
 The Loreley Distilling Company eventually purchased the property and distilled whiskey on the site, closing when Prohibition took effect; selling the property to the Frank L. Wight Distilling Co. in 1933.
 Frank Wight sold the company to Hiram Walker & Sons of Canada in 1941.
 The site was subsequently shut down in 1948 when production moved to their Peoria, Illinois, facility.

+Remnants on the site

 Few remnants of the iron works that remain; a mill race and some stone foundations are still visible.
 Iron bolts and an old ship's mooring ring are still visible in various boulders.
 Remnants of slag from the furnaces can still be found in the area.
 In 1970, the property was acquired by the Department of Forest & Parks Maryland and is now part of the Gunpowder State Park.